 This herb’s lengthy popularity throughout the ages may be due to its medicinal properties.
 When smelling the strong aroma of a rose, one feels uplifted and soothed.
 As we introduce these aromatic oils into our body, they affect the nervous system by relaxing it and releasing tension.
 Rose proves especially helpful to calm emotions and release stagnant resentment or grief.
 (Maybe that’s why Aphrodite ran through that field!)
 Roses are anti-inflammatory for the digestive system, and they also help to reduce redness and inflammation of the skin, especially when applied topically.
 While they soothe agitation and emotions, they can also tone the tissues of the cardiovascular and reproductive systems as well.
 Rose tea contains high levels of antioxidants.
 Rosehips, the fruit of the rose plant, are a great source of vitamin C.

 Related to: 5 Self Love Ritual to Feel Yourself

 Self-love rituals with roses

-Practice self-love by incorporating rose as an herb in your daily wellness routine.
+Practicing self-love by incorporating rose as a herb in your daily wellness routine can be a delightful way to pamper yourself and promote a sense of well-being.
 It could be running a bath with drops of fragrant oil, drinking a warm cup of rose petal or rosehip tea, or indulging in a tincture meant to calm and cool your system.
 Roses have many meanings and uses, so you’ll be able to engage with this herb in the way that most suits your own situation.